cvick32/ConditionalHistory/README.md

 - Install requirements
   - `python -m pip install -r requirements.txt`

+These steps must be done in order to run the tool!
+Make sure that in the terminal there is an environment that precedes the command line.
+For instance, for a virtual environment named `ch`, after the environment is activates the command line of the terminal should be preceded by `(ch)`.

 # Paper Results
 To see the result of each benchmark set on each tool you can look at the corresponding python script.
 For example, if you want to see how